apache/incubator-graphar/docs/libraries/cpp/examples/out-of-core.md

 # Out-of-core Graph Algorithms

 An important application case of GraphAr is to serve out-of-core graph processing scenarios.
-With the graph data saved as GAR files in the disk, GraphAr provides a set of reading interfaces to allow to load part of graph data into memory when needed, to conduct analytics.
+With the graph data saved as GraphAr format files in the disk, GraphAr provides a set of reading interfaces to allow to load part of graph data into memory when needed, to conduct analytics.
 While it is more convenient and efficient to store the entirety of the graph in